Drug Evaluation Committee 2017-27 Handling of Signed Consent Forms Digitized by Scanner (Part 2)

 If we store the document electronically according to our hospital's procedure, (1), (2), and (3) will be added to the subject's copy, and I think that "authenticity" will not be maintained.

-The case in question seems to be a process in which a certified copy is made by electromagnetic method and stored instead of the paper copy of the signed consent document that is stored by the implementing medical institution.
-In this process, it is sufficient to be able to show that the electromagnetically generated copy is equivalent to the original paper copy of the signed consent document kept by the implementing institution, and it is not necessary to show that it is equivalent to the original document kept by the subject.
+The case in question seems to be the process of creating and storing a certified copy of the signed consent document by electromagnetic means in place of the original paper copy that is kept by the Investigator Site.
+In this process, it is sufficient to be able to show that the electromagnetic copy is equivalent to the original paper copy of the signed consent document kept by the Investigator Site, and it is not necessary to show that it is equivalent to the original document kept by the subject.

-For the purpose of management at the site, there is no problem in adding some information to the signed consent document as long as the original information is not compromised, and there is no problem for the site to store the original or certified copy of the document in accordance with your hospital's procedures.
+For the purpose of management at the Investigator Site, there is no problem in adding some information to the signed consent document as long as the original information is not compromised, and the Investigator Site is free to retain the original or certified copy of the document in accordance with your hospital's procedures.

-The fact that the consent document is in the form of a photocopy ensures that the portion stored at the site and the portion stored by the subject are equivalent at the time the consent is obtained.
+The fact that the consent document is in the form of a photocopy ensures that, at the time consent is obtained, the portion stored at the Investigator Site and the portion stored by the subject are equivalent.